aerovolts/python-scripts/README.md

 # Scripts

+Explanations for each script inside this repository are listed under each sub-heading.

 ## md5bot.py

 Generates an md5 hash of the current time and posts to Twitter using the tweepy library and Twitter API.